-Timeline: 2019 (scale) and 2020 (distribution).
-Ongoing after 2020 depending on MSAB and Commission recommendations.
+Timeline: 2020 for presentation at AM097 in January 2021.
+Ongoing after that depending on MSAB and Commission recommendations.

-Deliverables: Performance metrics from simulations presented in tables and plots using various tools (Task 7) for evaluation and ranking of management procedures.
+Deliverables: Performance metrics (Task 2) from simulations (Task 4) presented in tables and plots using various tools (Task 7) for evaluation and ranking of management procedures (Task 3).

-Relevance: The results are gained from the running of the simulations, and will inform the evaluation of the management procedures.
+Relevance: The outputs will inform the evaluation of the management procedures.